dabby9734/intelligent-EMB/src/md/faq.md

 You should try out [better iEMB](https://betteriemb.skytect.one) by The Better iEMB Developers.

+## Why does the website occasionally experience increased latency?

+intelligent-EMB's backend is powered by Azure Cloud Functions on a "serverless" model.
+This means that the backend scales up and down according to demand, and may even scale to 0 when idle.
+To start the backend processes again results in slight latency increase, also known as a cold start.
+However, once the backend starts up, the latency will be reduced.
+[Learn more](https://azure.microsoft.com/en-us/blog/understanding-serverless-cold-start/).

 ## I found a bug, how can I report it?

 Please contact us via Telegram [@dabby_dabby_chicken_wing](https://t.me/dabby_dabby_chicken_wing).
 We, just like The Better iEMB Developers, are currently preoccupied with school work so a response might take some time.